DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 ---

 # Modifiable Items
-While many enhanced items come with fixed effects.
-Other enhanced items, called Modifiable Items, are more customizable.
+While many Enhanced Items come with fixed effects.
+Other Enhanced Items, called Modifiable Items, are more customizable.

 ## Modifiable Equipment
 Installing modifications into a Modifiable Item requires two key components: a modification to install and the appropriate tools.
 An item can only be modified by someone proficient with appropriate tools, as shown in the Item Specific Tools table.